tonymengt/readme-generator/Readme.md

 ## Usage
 To start this application, begin by inputting node index.js in your command-line application of your choice.
 Once application have started, you will be prompted with various questions to fillout.
-Once completed, a README.md file will be created. <br> <br> Please see below for step by step instruction on how to use this application. <br> https://drive.google.com/file/d/16vyd3z26yIc2mzyg8oAgPXvQPZj9fY5S/view
+Once completed, a README.md file will be created. <br> <br> Please see below for step by step video guide on how to use this application. <br> [Demo Video](https://drive.google.com/file/d/16vyd3z26yIc2mzyg8oAgPXvQPZj9fY5S/view)

 ## License
 This application has the following licenses: